 - Always Chaotic Evil - Nearly all of Boskone is so evil that virtually no prisoners are ever taken.
 On both sides of the war.
 Several entire Boskonian homeworlds (all of them effectively planet-sized fortresses) are destroyed with no survivors over the course of the series, and no one in Civilization ever thinks twice about it.

-- On at least one occasion, Kinnison notes that the previous life on that planet had been exterminated to make way for the base; this is hinted at as being standard Boskonian technique.
+- On at least one occasion, Kinnison notes that the previous life on that planet—which had included a flourishing civilization—had been exterminated to make way for the base; this is hinted at as being standard Boskonian technique.